Prime Minister of Bangladesh: History and timeline

-Origin

-Bangladesh origins lie in Bengal, a province of the British India that included present-day West Bengal.
-Between 1937 and 1947 it was intermittently governed by a popularly elected ministry, whose head is often designated the Premier of Bengal.
-In 1947, Bengal province was partitioned into the Indian state of West Bengal and East Pakistan.
-All three erstwhile Bengal premiers—A. K. Fazlul Huq, Khawaja Nazimuddin and H. S. Suhrawardy—became Pakistani citizens; the latter two went on to become Prime Ministers of Pakistan in the 1950s.
+Bangladesh's origins lie in Bengal, a province of British India that included present-day West Bengal.
+Between 1937 and 1947, it was intermittently governed by a popularly elected ministry, whose head was often designated the premier of Bengal.
+In 1947, the Province of Bengal was partitioned into the Indian State of West Bengal and East Pakistan.
+All three erstwhile Bengal premiers—A. K. Fazlul Huq, Khawaja Nazimuddin and H. S. Suhrawardy—became Pakistani citizens; the latter two went on to become prime ministers of Pakistan in the 1950s.

 East Pakistan's history from 1947 to 1971 was marked by political instability and economic difficulties.
-The nascent democratic institutions foundered in the face of military intervention in 1958, and the government imposed martial law between 1958 and 1962, and again between 1969 and 1971.
-Between 1947 and 1971 it was intermittently governed by Governors and Chief Minister of East Pakistan.
+The nascent democratic institutions foundered in the face of military intervention in 1958, and the government imposed martial law between 1958 and 1962 and again between 1969 and 1971.
+Between 1947 and 1971, it was intermittently governed by governors and the chief minister of East Pakistan.

+Independence and first parliamentary era (1971–1975)

-The modern office of Prime Minister was established following the declaration of independence of East Pakistan with the Provisional Government of Bangladesh on 17 April 1971, of which Tajuddin Ahmad became the first Prime Minister of Bangladesh.
-Since the adoption of the current Constitution of Bangladesh in 1972 the formal title of the office is The Prime Minister of the People's Republic of Bangladesh.
+The modern office of the prime minister was established following the declaration of independence of East Pakistan with the Provisional Government of Bangladesh on 17 April 1971, of which Tajuddin Ahmad became the first prime minister of Bangladesh.
+Since the adoption of the current Constitution of Bangladesh in 1972 the formal title of the office is the prime minister of the People's Republic of Bangladesh.

-Military coups and presidential regimes (1975-1991)
+Military coups and presidential regimes (1975–1991)

-From 1975 to 1991, the Prime Minister was appointed by the President while the President had executive power.
+From 1975 to 1991, the prime minister was appointed by the president while the president had executive power.

-Return of parliamentary government
+Return of parliamentary government (1991–present)

 In September 1991, the electorate approved changes to the constitution, formally creating a parliamentary system and returning governing power to the office of the prime minister, as in Bangladesh's original constitution.
 In October 1991, members of parliament elected a new head of state, President Abdur Rahman Biswas.

-Hasina-Khaleda rivalry (1991-present)

-For more than three decades, Bangladeshi politics have been dominated by Khaleda Zia and Sheikh Hasina.
-They have been the only people to serve as non-interim Prime Minister since 1991.